canonic-epicure/Shotenjin/README.md

 Control statements
 ------------------

-This type of instructions represent arbitrary JavaScript code, which generally should not return a value, but should modify the control flow of the templating function.
+This type of instructions represent arbitrary JavaScript code, which will be added to templating function unmodified.
+So, generally, it shouldn't return a value, but should modify the control flow:

         [%\ for (var i = 0; i < persons.length; i++) { %]
                 <tr><td>[% persons[i].name %]</td></tr>